DaveDanh/Find-Path-Visualizer/README.md

 Pygame (pip install pygame)

 # How to use
+Changing algorithms by clicking on the left top corner button.
 Draw/Erase Walls: Left-click on any gray square to create a red wall.
 Click on a wall again to erase it.
 Move Start/End Nodes: Click on the blue (start) or green (end) node to "pick it up."
 Click again on an empty square to place it.
 Find the Path: Press the Play (▶) button to run the algorithm.